GiselleNessi/AirCargo/README.md

 - **price:** The price of the flight.
 - **weight:** The weight limit of the shipment, in kilograms.

-Here's an example of the flight data:
+Here's an example of the flight:

   ```json
 {